SciMed/style-guide/README.md

 * Do not rely on or store data in the DOM.
 (This is particularly true from a security stand point.
 Do not put secure or sensitive information in the DOM.
 For example do not have a hidden field with a SSN, or that determines whether someone is an admin).
 * Always prefix jQuery variables with `$`, e.g. `$finder = $('.finder')`
 * Always prefix Immutable.js variables with `$$`, e.g., `$$state`
+* When short-circuiting an event listener, explicitly call `event.stopPropogation` and/or `event.preventDefault` as appropriate rather than relying on `return false`.
+This is because `return false` has different effects in different contexts (see the discussion [here](https://stackoverflow.com/a/4379435)).

 ## ES6
 All new apps should: